hossam-mohamed-abd/Project_zerot_trust_principle/roles.md

 - No permissions
 - No views

-**Output File:**
-- `01_tables.sql`

 ---

-### Phase 2 – Roles Creation
+### Stage 2 – Roles Creation
 **Responsible:** Team Member 2

-**Tasks:**
 - Create all system roles

 **Rules:**
 - Roles only
-- No GRANT
+- No GRANT statements
 - No access to tables or views

-**Output File:**
-- `02_roles.sql`

 ---

-### Phase 3 – Views (Security Layer)
+### Stage 3 – Views (Security Layer)
 **Responsible:** Team Member 3

-**Tasks:**
-- Create secure views
+- Create views for students and instructors
-- Expose only necessary columns
+- Expose only allowed columns
-- Hide sensitive data where possible
+- Hide sensitive data where needed

 **Rules:**
 - Views only
 - No permissions
-- No role assignments
+- No roles

-**Output File:**
-- `03_views.sql`

 ---

-### Phase 4 – Permissions (Access Control)
+### Stage 4 – Permissions (Access Control)
 **Responsible:** Team Member 4

-**Tasks:**
-- Grant permissions to roles using views only
+- Grant permissions to roles
+- Use views only
 - Revoke any direct table access
-- Apply least privilege principle

 **Rules:**
 - No direct permissions on tables
-- GRANT / REVOKE only

-**Output File:**
-- `04_permissions.sql`
+- Follow least privilege principle

 ---

-### Phase 5 – Auditing & Triggers
+### Stage 5 – Auditing & Triggers
 **Responsible:** Team Member 5

-**Tasks:**
 - Create audit table
 - Create trigger to log grade changes
-- Ensure no grade update happens without logging
+- Ensure every grade update is recorded

 **Rules:**
-- Every grade update must be audited
 - No silent modifications

-**Output File:**
-- `05_audit.sql`
+- Auditing is mandatory

 ---

-## 9. Final Integration
+## 9. Leader Final Responsibilities

-**Responsible:** Project Leader

-**Tasks:**
+The project leader must:
-- Review all SQL files
+- Review all SQL code
 - Ensure naming consistency
-- Merge all files into one final script
+- Ensure correct execution order
-- Test full execution from start to end
+- Test the system from start to end

-**Final Output:**
-- `NUIS_Final.sql`
+- Validate security and auditing behavior

 ---

 ## 10. Team Rules

 - Naming rules are mandatory
+- No one works outside their assigned stage
-- No direct permissions on tables
+- No direct table permissions
-- No individual changes without leader approval
+- No individual decisions without leader approval
-- Keep SQL simple and beginner-friendly
+- SQL must remain simple and beginner-friendly
-- Every file must follow its assigned phase only

 ---

-## 11. Final Goal (Expected Result)
+## 11. Final Expected Result

-The final system must guarantee that:
+The final system must demonstrate that:

-- Each user can access only their own data
+- Data leakage is impossible
-- No unauthorized data access is possible
+- Unauthorized access is blocked
-- Grades cannot be modified without being recorded
-- All sensitive operations are fully audited
+- Grade manipulation is fully audited
-- Data integrity and privacy are protected at all times
+- Responsibility and accountability are enforced

-Failure to meet these goals means the system is rejected.
+- Database security is correctly implemented

 ---

 ## 12. Conclusion

-This project demonstrates the ability to design a **secure, well-structured, and audited database system** using SQL Server, even with beginner-level SQL knowledge, through proper planning, teamwork, and strict organization.
+This project demonstrates how a secure and professional database system can be built using SQL Server, even by a beginner team, through proper planning, strict organization, and clear responsibility distribution.